ayush-mazumdar/ayush-mazumdar.github.io/_projects/sdr.md

 ### Breadboard Demo

 The first SDR iteration.
 It had a sharp FIR filter to prevent adjacent-channel bleeding, and an LM386 audio amplifier was used to bring up the volume.
-Before committing to a custom PCB, the full signal chain was validated on a breadboard to confirm that the DSP pipeline and RF front end worked together before investing in fabrication.
+Before committing to a custom PCB, the full signal chain was validated on a breadboard to confirm that the DSP pipeline and RF front end worked together.

 <div class="embed-responsive embed-responsive-16by9 mb-3">
   <!-- REPLACE VIDEO_ID_HERE with your YouTube video ID -->